fernandojunior/online-players-behavior/README.md

 # Online players' behavior

 This repository contains the source code of an in-progress master research project.
 Despite the importance of competitive games in the world, such as the multiplayer online battle arena (MOBA) genre, there is still a lack of tools and researches based on behavior analysis to help players improve their strategies and skills.
-Therefore, to reduce this gap the project aims to use machine learning algorithms in the context of the [most popular](https://www.superdataresearch.com/market-data/esports-market-brief/) MOBA, [League of Legends](http://leagueoflegends.com/) (LoL), to analyze and characterize players' behavior in relation to performance.
+Therefore, to reduce this gap the project aims to analyze and characterize players' behavior in relation to performance using machine learning algorithms in the context of the [most popular](https://www.superdataresearch.com/market-data/esports-market-brief/) MOBA, [League of Legends](http://leagueoflegends.com/) (LoL).

 * Project author: [Fernando Felix do Nascimento Junior](https://linkedin.com/in/fernandofnjr)
 * Professor adviser: [Leandro Balby Marinho](https://linkedin.com/in/leandro-balby-marinho-28b696b)